mikey-7x/Termux-projects/README.md

 **🦞Step 2: Setup the termux**

-Run below command in termux and remove "#" from "#allow-external-apps = true" line
+Run below command in termux and remove "#" from "#allow-external-apps = true" line in the script

 ```
 nano ~/.termux/termux.properties